Shakespeare in Love: Production

-Eventually, Zwick got Miramax Films interested in the screenplay, but Miramax chose John Madden as director.
+Eventually, Zwick got Miramax Films interested in the screenplay, but Miramax chose John Madden as director over Zwick, who instead served as a producer.
 Miramax Films boss Harvey Weinstein acted as producer.
-For the president of a studio to have given himself a producer credit created a firestorm within the industry which resulted in what has come to be known as “the Harvey Rule,” which stipulates that to earn the Producers Guild credit, a producer must have performed some real role in making the finished film.
-To justify his producer credit, Harvey claimed he took a leave of absence from his executive duties at Miramax to work on this movie, which longtime Miramax Films senior executive, Mark Gill, dismissed as “complete bullshit.”
+For the president of a studio to have given himself a producer credit created a firestorm within the industry which resulted in what has come to be known as "the Harvey Rule," which stipulates that to earn the Producers Guild credit, a producer must have performed some real role in making the finished film.
+To justify his producer credit, Harvey claimed he took a leave of absence from his executive duties at Miramax to work on this movie, which longtime Miramax Films senior executive, Mark Gill, dismissed as "complete bullshit."

 Weinstein persuaded Ben Affleck to take a small role as Ned Alleyn.
 Kate Winslet was offered the role of Viola after the success of Titanic, but she rejected it to pursue independent films.
 Winona Ryder, Diane Lane, and Robin Wright were also considered for the lead role.
 Principal photography began on March 2, 1998, and ended on June 10, 1998.
 The film was considerably reworked after the first test screenings.
 The scene with Shakespeare and Viola in the punt was re-shot, to make it more emotional, and some lines were re-recorded to clarify the reasons why Viola had to marry Wessex.
 The ending was re-shot several times, until Stoppard eventually came up with the idea of Viola suggesting to Shakespeare that their parting could inspire his next play.